Student Practice Education

 Our hospital accommodates thousands of students annually.
 We prioritize placements as follows:

-- schools in the greater Vancouver and surrounding area
+- Schools in greater Vancouver and the surrounding area

-- schools throughout B.C.
+- Schools throughout BC

-- schools throughout the rest of Canada
+- Schools in the rest of Canada

-- schools outside of Canada
+- Schools outside of Canada

 Please see the Provincial Practice Education Guidelines of BC for more information (Section 1-1: Placement Process).